Abirdeen/CATAM-17.5-matchings/README.md

 We can use the set of vertices reachable from $u$ to find either a blocking set, or a larger matching, as discussed in Problem 2.

+## Problems

+The original CATAM project involved certain explicit questions and problems, which are reproduced (and solved) here.

+### Problem 1

+One algorithm to check whether G has a complete matching is to check each subset A to see if it is a blocking set.
+Why is this a poor method?

+#### Solution

+There are two major problems with this method:
+1. It is non-constructive, meaning that when a complete matching exists, this algorithm will not tell us what such a matching looks like;
+2. There are $2^n$ subsets of a size $n$ bipartite graph, so the runtime of this algorithm will be at least exponential.